camunda/camunda-docs-manual/content/webapps/cockpit/auditing.md

 # Operation Log in Cockpit
 {{< img src="../img/cockpit-operation-log.png" title="Operation Log" >}}

-Cockpit provides the possibility to view the activity of different users in the Operation.
-The table can be found in the top menu bar under the 'more' option.
-The table is a representation of the history of various user operations and all information about the changes involved.
-Rows are grouped by operation to provide clear insights on the changes produced by each operation.
+Camunda Cockpit provides the possibility to audit the activities which each user performs.
+You can find the Operation Log in the top menu bar under the ‘more’ option.
+The table is a representation of the history of various user operations, and it provides information about changes performed in the past.
+The rows are grouped by an operation to provide clear insights on the changes produced by each operation.
 Results can be filtered using the search bar at the top.
-Columns can be dynamically added or removed to show only the relevant information.
+You can add and remove columns to show only the relevant information you are interested in.

 # User Operation Log per Process
 {{< img src="../img/cockpit-user-operation-log.png" title="Batch View Page" >}}